An endangered species emerges from the shadows.

 While scanning for tigers in trap photographs, Linkie realized traps could also track the somewhat neglected Malayan tapir.
 “In Latin America, tapirs are one of the best studied mammal species,” he said.
 In Asia, however, tapirs tend to be disregarded in favor of more charismatic animals such as rhinoceroses or elephants.
 “The Malayan tapir needs champions,” Linkie said.

 In spite of their elusive nature, the tapir’s role in forest ecology is important.
-“They are very effective seed dispersers,” said Patrícia Medici, chair of the Tapir Specialist Group of the International Union for Conservation of Nature.
+“They are very effective seed dispersers,” said Patrícia Medici, chair of the Tapir Specialist Group of the International Union for Conservation of Nature (IUCN).
 Malayan tapirs eat about 115 different species of fruits and plants.
 As they roam throughout their territory, they deposit the undigested seeds in their dung.
 “We know that the absence of tapirs has a huge impact on the diversity and structure of the forest,” Medici said.

 Tracking tapir occupancy

 Researchers have been using camera traps to track everything from tigers to poachers, so thousands of them are installed across Southeast Asia.
 Linkie and his thirty-six colleagues needed to narrow down the most likely sites.
-Since Malayan tapirs prefer the dense jungle understory, the researchers analyzed data from the NASA Space Shuttle Radar Topography Mission, revealing elevation and slope of the land.
+Since Malayan tapirs prefer the dense jungle understory, the researchers analyzed data from NASA's Space Shuttle Radar Topography (SSRT) Mission, revealing elevation and slope of the land.
 Other data were used to indicate forest and river edges.
 They also looked at forest fire data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument that could serve as a proxy for deforestation to decide whether certain trap sites might hold tapirs.

 To map human activity, Linkie used the Human Footprint Index.
 Linkie had never used the index before, but it is well known within conservation circles, he said.
-Archived at the NASA Socioeconomic Data and Applications Center, the index features human population densities and elevations, land use, travel routes, villages, and coasts.
+Archived at NASA's Socioeconomic Data and Applications Center (SEDAC), the index features human population densities and elevations, land use, travel routes, villages, and coasts.
 The higher the index, the more human disturbance there is.
 “When you look at patterns of change around these landscapes,” Linkie said, “they all tend to emanate out of these areas with higher index, meaning areas that might be at lower elevation, might be closer to roads, or might be closer to villages.”